katzura1/laravel-portofolio/README.md

 Access the application in your web browser at `http://localhost:8000`.

-## Project Screenshots

-- Add some screenshots or GIFs of your application here.

 ## Contributing

 Contributions to this project are welcome.
 Feel free to open a Pull Request explaining the proposed changes.